-If you have oliguria, it means that your kidneys are not producing enough urine.
-Causes include dehydration, an injury, blockage in the urinary tract, or certain medications.
-The treatment will depend on the cause but often involves getting fluids through an IV drip.
+If you have oliguria, your kidneys are not producing enough urine.
+Causes can include dehydration, injury, blockage, or some medications.
+Treatment can depend on the cause but may include fluids through an IV drip.

 Oliguria is the medical term for a decreased output of urine.
-If you are not producing any urine, it is known as anuria.
-Here you’ll learn more about oliguria, what causes it, and what treatments are available.
+If you are not producing urine, it is known as anuria.
+Here you’ll learn more about oliguria, its causes, and treatments.

 A healthy person typically urinates about 6 times in 24 hours.
 The following chart indicates how much your urine output would decrease if you have oliguria or anuria.

-Additional symptoms you may experience may be related to the underlying cause of your low urine output.
+Additional symptoms may be related to the underlying cause of your low urine output.

 There are many potential causes of oliguria.
 These range from temporary conditions to more serious illnesses.